Praqma/LearnKubernetes/henrik/nodeport-loadbalancer/README.md

 # Kubernetes loadbalancer using NodePort
 ## In this example we are creating a Deployment with two pods, and a Service that exposes these on every node on the cluster.
 This example uses our apiReader to get data from Kubernetes now.
+It will only configure services with a nodePort.

 > Remember to turn off SELinux if you are running apache locally